lambdaacademy/2016.04_erlang_env/README.md

 ```

 You should see that it is set to connect with a `controller` running on local host (127.0.0.1) and port 6653.
 This indicates that the switch has the OpenFlow enabled.
-However, if the switch fail to connect with the controller and falls back do regular MAC-learning switch and just work.
+However, if the switch fails to connect with the controller and falls back do regular [MAC-learning](https://www.youtube.com/watch?v=WqjpBn-0oI4) switch and just work.
 Once it connects to the controller, it starts relying on it and the controller becomes responsible for setting appropriate forwarding table.

 > Look at the `Controller Failure Setting` paragraph in the ovs-vsctl documentation for more information.